About us

 We are an independent not-for-profit organisation dedicated to countering corruption and to improving standards of governance.

 Headquartered in Basel, Switzerland, since 2003, we work worldwide with the public and private sectors and civil society.
-We maintain field operations in Africa, Eastern Europe, Latin America and Southeast Asia.
+We maintain field operations in Africa, Europe, Latin America and the Asia-Pacific region.

 We are registered as a Swiss foundation and are an Associated Institute of the University of Basel.